acm-cui/website-cui2021/registration/index.md

 ## Receipts

-If the automated email confirmation is not adequate for your institutional records, please contact the {{ site.conference.short_name }} {{ site.conference.year }} registration chair (details below).
+If the automated email confirmation is not adequate for your institutional records, please contact the {{ site.conference.short_name }} {{ site.conference.year }} registration chair (details below) for a more complete receipt.
+Please include in your email a bullet-point list of what is required on the receipt.

 ## Need support or have questions?